Dodgers vs. Padres Player Props Betting Odds

 Urías Stats

-- Julio Urias (4-3) will take the mound for the Dodgers, his eighth start of the season.
+- Julio Urias (4-3) will take to the mound for the Dodgers and make his ninth start of the season.

-- In seven starts this season, he's earned a quality start in four of them.
+- He has earned a quality start four times in eight starts this season.

-- Urias has two starts in a row of five innings or more.
+- Urias has pitched five or more innings in three straight games and will look to extend that streak.

 Urías Recent Games